 \section{Summary and conclusions}

-We presented the analysis of JWST/\nirspec IFU data from the GA-NIFS GTO program of seven $z\simeq3.5$ AGN with $45.2<\log(\Lbol/\Lumcgs)<46.7$ (two of which are part of a dual-AGN system; \citealp{perna2025dualsamp}), that were selected in X-rays ($\log(L_{\rm X}/\Lumcgs)>44$) from the COSMOS-Legacy field \citep{marchesi2016}.
+We have presented the analysis of JWST/\nirspec IFU data from the GA-NIFS GTO program of seven $z\simeq3.5$ AGNi with $45.2<\log(\Lbol/\Lumcgs)<46.7$ (two of which are part of a dual-AGN system; \citealp{perna2025dualsamp}) that were selected in X-rays ($\log(L_{\rm X}/\Lumcgs)>44$) from the COSMOS-Legacy field \citep{marchesi2016}.
 The capabilities of JWST/\nirspec IFU allowed an uncharted $\Lbol-z$ parameter space to be probed, as highlighted in Fig. \ref{fig:sample}.
-In fact, we are sampling for the first time the rest-frame optical properties of a sample of AGN at $z\simeq3.5$ and $\log(\Lbol/\Lumcgs)=45.2-46.7$, collecting spectra of high \snr and broad wavelength range, with the added benefit of the spatially resolved information provided by IFU data.
+In fact, we have sampled for the first time the rest-frame optical properties of a sample of AGNi at $z\simeq3.5$ and $\log(\Lbol/\Lumcgs)=45.2-46.7$, collecting spectra of a high \snr and broad wavelength range and with the added benefit of the spatially resolved information provided by IFU data.